Reference

 - Timeout failures use

-TimeoutErrorby default. - Disposing the derived signal clears its timer and parent listener.
+TimeoutErrorby default. withTimeoutSafe()returns the same failures aswithTimeout()in tuple form.- Disposing the derived signal clears its timer and parent listeners;

 Good fits